William Garner, Partner

 - Advising investment banks and brokers in relation to providing direct electronic access to execution venues (DMA and sponsored access) and providing white labelled services to third party brokerages

-- Assisting numerous clients setting up European execution venues and trading platforms (MTFs, crossing networks and other OTC platforms)
+- Assisting numerous clients setting up European execution venues (MTFs and OTFs) and trading platforms (OTC platforms and crypto currency exchanges)

 - Assisting numerous international brokerages and proprietary trading firms to set up European operations or restructure existing operations

-- Advising numerous regulated firms in connection with alleged FCA or exchange rule breaches
+- Advising numerous clients in connection with alleged FCA or exchange rule breaches

 FCA two year supervision strategy

 In April 2019, the FCA sent a Dear CEO Letter to wholesale market broking firms, committing to taking a “tough stance”...

 Brexit and Financial Services – After the Transition Period